-2) The cyclic duration factor is additionally limited by the used braking resistor.
+&lt;sup>2) The cyclic duration factor is additionally limited by the used braking resistor.

 The feedback signal evaluation monitors the functionality of the braking transistor.
-Power off occurs via the internal mains input bridge of the AC supply.
-There is no current switch-off with DC power supply.
+The current is switched off via the internal mains input bridge of the AC supply.
+There is no current switch-off with DC voltage supply.

-3.4.3 Fan
+3.3.4 Fan